Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Introduction

-To address such issues, \textit{antifragility} has shed light on a feasible solution and provides a possible new evaluation criterium.
-First introduced in the bestseller \textit{Antifragile: Things that Gain from Disorder} by Nassim Nicholas Taleb in 2012, it has then been mathematically explained in \cite{taleb_antifragility_2013, taleb_mathematical_2013}, providing insights on designing systems that can benefit from disruptions and perform better under growing volatility and randomness.
-Since then, antifragility has gained significant interest from both the public and academia, particularly in the field of risk engineering \citep{aven_concept_2015}.
-The potential of antifragility can also be leveraged within transportation systems to tackle the increasingly severe traffic problems and non-linear dynamics that modern cities face today.
+To address such issues, the concept of antifragility has shed light on a potential solution.
+Echoing the sentiment of the well-known maxim from Nietzsche \textit{What does not kill me makes me stronger}, antifragility was first introduced in the reputable general-audience publication \textit{Antifragile: Things That Gain from Disorder} \citep{taleb2012antifragile}.
+It has then been mathematically formulated as an academic concept in \cite{taleb_mathematical_2013}, providing insights into designing systems that can benefit from disruptions and perform better in growing volatility and randomness.
+Its counterpart concept, \textit{fragility}, can be traced back to complexity theory \citep{vespignani_fragility_2010}, indicating a cascading effect of interdependent variables in complex networks, such as in transportation networks \citep{cats_quantifying_2021}.
+Ever since the concept was proposed, antifragility has gained substantial interest from both the public and academia, particularly in complex systems and risk engineering communities \citep{aven_new_2014, aven_implications_2015, thekdi_integrated_2019, aven_risk_2022, axenie_antifragility_2024}.
+However, the design principles for realizing antifragile transportation systems and control are generally unexplored.
+One promising approach to induce antifragility is to leverage learning-based algorithms, such as Reinforcement Learning (RL), since RL agents can gradually adjust their decision-making when deployed to an environment subject to variations.